jakejones2/articles-api/README.md

 - GET `/refresh` to receive a new **access token**.
 - GET `/logout` to clear the **refresh token cookie**.

-Access tokens identify you as a particular user, and one is required to perform any operation that modifies user data on the system.
+Access tokens identify you as a particular user, and are required to perform any operation that modifies user data on the system.

 Send a POST request to `/auth` to create a token.
 The POST body must include a valid username and password associated with a user that has **already been created** via a POST request to `/api/users`.
 Users are stored **indefinitely** on the server database, but all access and refresh tokens **expire**.
-Consider a POST to `/auth` as 'logging in' for a session.
+Consider a POST to `/auth` as _logging in_ for a session.

 Example POST body: